datagouv/hydra/README.md

 ```

 The `kafka_integration` module retrieves messages with the topics `resource.created`, `resource.modified` and `resource.deleted` sent by `udata`.
-The Kafka instance URI, Hydra API URL and Data Gouv API URL to be used can be defined in `hydra/config` or overwritten with env variables.
+The Kafka instance URI, Hydra API URL and Data Gouv API URL to be used can be defined in `udata-hydra/config` or overwritten with env variables.
-It can be launched using the CLI: `hydra run_kafka_integration`.
+It can be launched using the CLI: `udata-hydra run_kafka_integration`.
 This will mark the corresponding resources as highest priority for the next crawling batch.

 ## TODO